 The Days of Awe can be made more meaningful for the children in our lives if we take time to involve them in holiday preparations.
 For example, polishing silver, setting the table, and helping prepare special holiday foods all are great ways to engage children in preparing for the Days of Awe.
 Tina Wasserman's cookbook for kids, Entrée to Judaism for Families, provides essential tools for helping children learn to cook with confidence, with clear, step-by-step instructions for every recipe and tips for adults to make the experience safe and rewarding.

 Reading stories with young children is another way to help them get excited about the Jewish New Year.
 Many authors have written children's books for the High Holidays.
 Sophie and the Shofar, for example, is a delightful tale about a dog named Farfel and a shofar that has gone missing.

 It is customary for Jews to visit the graves of friends and relatives in the days prior to Rosh HaShanah and Yom Kippur.
 We recall our loved ones in the Yizkor liturgy on Yom Kippur and visiting their graves during Elul often provides us with the opportunity to reflect on their lives and to feel a renewed sense of closeness and connection to them.
 Visiting the graves of loved ones also can add poignancy and perspective to the High Holidays.

 For those who love to cook, Rosh HaShanah and Yom Kippur offer a time to make family favorites and try new recipes.
-Spending Elul thinking about holiday recipes is a wonderful way to prepare for Rosh HaShanah and Yom Kippur, a time at which we often host friends and family.
-Time and again, our fondest memories of Jewish holidays center on family gatherings and delicious meals.
+Spending Elul thinking about and planning to prepare holiday recipes is a wonderful way to get ready for the New Year, a time during which we often host friends and family.
+Frequently, fond memories of Jewish holidays center on family gatherings and delicious meals.

 How will you prepare for the New Year?